microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 This might be a cache issue both on local Arduino cache and remote CDN cache.
 Please clean the local cache first:
 1. Uninstall the IoT DevKit package, whatever in Arduino IDE or VS Code.

 2. Manually remove the cache folder:
-   * Windows: %localappdata%/Arduino15/staging/packages
+   * For **Windows **, remove *%localappdata%/Arduino15/staging/packages*
-   * macOS: ~/Library/Arduino15/staging
+   * For **macOS**, remove *~/Library/Arduino15/staging*

-3. Then re-install the package.
+2. Then re-install the package.

 If it's still not work please contact [us](https://gitter.im/Microsoft/azure-iot-developer-kit){:target="_blank"} for support.